GGgoBRO/Multi-livetv/README.md

 Multiple indian live tv plugins for cs taken from daarkdemon repo.

-All credit goes to him
+All credit goes to them

 ## Acknowledgements